utsaslab/crashmonkey/README.md

     FallocOptions = ['FALLOC_FL_ZERO_RANGE|FALLOC_FL_KEEP_SIZE']
     ```

-    Fallocate system call also requires offset and length parameters which are chosen to be one among the following.
+    The fallocate system call also requires offset and length parameters which are chosen to be one of the following.
     ```python
     WriteOptions = ['append', 'overlap_unaligned_start', 'overlap_extend']
     ```